 Definition of consent in NSW

-Section 61HA of the Crimes Act 1900 (NSW) defines consent as when a person “freely and voluntarily agrees to sexual intercourse.”
+Section 61HA (now superseded by section 61HE) of the Crimes Act 1900 (NSW) defines consent as when a person “freely and voluntarily agrees to sexual intercourse.”

 As most serious sexual offences are indictable, whether or not consent was given will be decided by the judge or jury after hearing the evidence in the case, eg hearing from the complainant and any other witnesses in the case, including the defendant.